 - EDS4310 Assessment and Evaluation

-- EDS4360 Seminar in Education

 - EDS4660 Student Teaching

 - E. Electives (3 hours)

 - F. Total (126 hours)

 Bachelor of Science in Sport Management

 Prepares students for careers in the financial, business, and marketing side of athletics and fitness including promotion, advertising, merchandising, and distribution.